Skip to main content

 SAOC Student Plan

-• Your schedule will be available approximately one month prior to your program start date.
+Details regarding your fees and schedule will be available in your MyOldsCollege account approximately one month prior to your program start date.

-Full-time program classes are scheduled from Monday through Friday.
+You are attending a full-time program with classes scheduled from Monday through Friday.
 Although you may not have classes scheduled throughout the day, please ensure you have allocated time for additional projects or homework.
-You, also, may be required to be on campus outside of scheduled class time to complete program-specific requirements.

-• Courses that include in-person on-campus attendance are indicated in the weekly schedule and include building & room location.
+• Courses that include in-person on-campus attendance are indicated in the weekly schedule and include a building and room location.

-• Online courses without required attendance are listed at the bottom of the weekly schedule under the heading “Courses without Assigned Meeting Times”.
+• Online courses without required attendance are listed on the bottom of the weekly schedule under the heading “Courses without Assigned Meeting Times”.

 Parking on Campus

-• If you require changes to your schedule, please complete an Add/Drop form and reach out Student Advising.
+• As an Olds College of Agriculture & Technology student your timetable is automatically scheduled.
+If you require changes to your schedule, please complete an Add/Drop form and reach out to your Student Advisors (advising@oldscollege.ca)

-The A/D/W deadlines are determined by the start & end date of your course.
-Courses offered through block week delivery will have faster-approaching deadlines than those offered through traditional delivery.
+The add, drop, and withdrawal deadlines are determined by the start and end date of your course.
+Courses offered through block week delivery will have faster approaching deadlines than those offered through traditional delivery.

 Add, Drop, and Withdrawal